martinpihrt/OSPy-plugins/plugins/automation_rules/README.md

 status, not credentials or complete provider snapshots.

-Automation Rules does not stop stations or execute control/safety actions in version 1.0.0.
+Automation Rules does not stop stations or execute control/safety actions in version 1.0.1.
 Existing monitoring and notification plug-ins remain independently usable.

+Version 1.0.1 displays every Boolean setting and notification channel as the same red/green sliding switch used by other OSPy plug-ins.
+Hovering over form fields, selectors, switches and action buttons shows a short localized description of the control.